-Matthew Segal is Legal Director of the ACLU of Massachusetts, where he leads a team of civil rights lawyers.
+Matthew Segal is Legal Director of the ACLU of Massachusetts.
 He has litigated cases on wrongful convictions, privacy, the criminalization of poverty, the First Amendment, and immigrants’ rights.

 Matthew’s cases at ACLUM have: